 SimplyHome attends many conferences, but the most recent one was special: the room was so full that many people had to stand.
-The audience seemed spellbound, and more than a few had tears in their eyes.
+The audience seemed spellbound.

 On October 23, SimplyHome presented at the 2017 PAR Conference.
 This particular presentation was unique: It featured Brian Keefer, of Extreme Makeover: Home Edition.
 Brian joined Allen Ray, CEO of SimplyHome, to talk about enabling technology and how it has given him more independence and support in his daily life.

 The PAR conference took place near Brian's home in York County, PA, and the York Daily Record recently interviewed Brian to see how he was doing, six years after the home renovation TV show transformed his family's home.
 (SimplyHome was the assistive technology advisor on that show.)

 Known for his outstanding athletic ability before his accident, Brian is now known for directing his laser-like focus on a positive attitude, hard work, and encouraging others.
 He completes three to six hours of grueling therapy each day, and often travels to give motivational speeches, where he talks about the power of positivity.

 As the YDR article describes, as a result of the renovation, Keefer gained his own bedroom, bathroom, kitchen, living room, guest room and therapy room complete with an indoor pool and underwater treadmill.
 His living quarters even have a separate entrance.
 Voice-activated technology enables him to have more independence in his own space.